Masjidkur Mosque

-Masjidkur Mosque is one of the archaeological sights of Bangladesh, located in Koyra Upazila of Khulna District.
+The Masjidkur Mosque (মসজিদকুঁড় মসজিদ) is a Bengal Sultanate period mosque and archaeological site, located in Koyra Upazila, in the Khulna District of Bangladesh.
 The Kapotaksha River is beside the mosque and very close to the Sundarbans.

 History

 After the Partition of India in 1947, the mosque was discovered from before the area was full of forests and trees.
 Later on this excavation was discovered and the mosque below the ground was discovered.
 There was no inscription found during the discovery of the mosque, and there is no correct idea about its construction time.
 Masjidkur was named as the mosque was dug from the deep ground.
-Archaeologists believe that this mosque was most likely made during Khan Jahan Ali's regime as the area was under his rule.
+Archaeologists believe that this mosque was most likely built by Bura Khan and Fateh Khan, disciples of Khan Jahan Ali, ruled this village as Kacharis during the period 1450-1490.
+The mosque was built nine-domed, therefore naming it Masjidkur.